 - Take a breath.
 A hit and run is frustrating, but getting angry won’t change anything.
 Take a moment to gather yourself – and then check yourself.
 See if you’re in any pain (and remember, the adrenaline may be blocking it).
 If you believe you’re injured, stay where you are and call for emergency support.
 But if you’re able to, move your vehicle out of direct traffic, as this will reduce your risk of being hit a second time.

 - Call the police.
 Emergency services should always be notified of a car accident, especially a hit and run.
-The responding police officer will give you a report number that can be used on your insurance claim, and oftentimes, they’ll try to track down the person who’s responsible.
+The responding police officer will give you a report number that can be used on your insurance claim.
+Oftentimes, they’ll try to track down the person who’s responsible.

 - Ask yourself what you remember.
 Do you have any recollection of the vehicle that hit you?
 Every detail counts, so rack your brain and make a note of what you can recall.
 Important information includes make, model, color and license plate (even if it’s just a portion of it).